stfc/PSyclone/tutorial/practicals/LFRic/building_code/1_simple_kernels/part2/README.md

-# Tutorial 1, Part 2: Update fields on a general function space
+# Tutorial 1, Part 2: Update fields on a generic function space

 In this part of the [first tutorial](../README.md), we will repurpose the completed `setval_field_w0_kernel_mod.f90` from the [Part 1](../part1/README.md) to assign a value to a field on any function space.
-After that we will create another general-purpose kernel that adds two fields on any function space and stores the result in a third field on the same space.
+After that we will create another generic kernel that adds two fields on any function space and stores the result in a third field on the same space.